-The company’s first Journal was released: “Die neuesten Nachrichten” (the latest news) reported on Eschenbach’s US debut at the invitation of the Cleveland Orchestra and George Szell.
+The company published its first in-house magazine with a report on Eschenbach’s US debut at the invitation of the Cleveland Orchestra and George Szell.

-After a few years a steadily growing tour department developed alongside the company’s activities in Artist Management.
-The Hallé Orchestra Manchester under the direction of Sir John Barbirolli, the London Philharmonic Orchestra with Georg Solti, the BBC Symphony Orchestra with Colin Davis, the London Symphony Orchestra and the Academy of St Martin in the Fields all entrusted the still unknown Hans Ulrich Schmid with their German tours.
+Parallel to artist management, the company developed a tour department, which grew steadily over the years.
+The Hallé Orchestra Manchester under Sir John Barbirolli, the London Philharmonic Orchestra under Georg Solti, the BBC Symphony Orchestra under Colin Davis, the London Symphony Orchestra and the Academy of St Martin in the Fields all entrusted the management of their German tours to the still unknown Hans Ulrich Schmid.

 The Boston Symphony Orchestra embarked on its first European tour under the management of Konzertdirektion Schmid.
 The orchestra was conducted by William Steinberg, assisted by the young Michael Tilson Thomas.

-The first tour of the Chicago Symphony Orchestra under the direction of Georg Solti and Carlo Maria Giuliani arranged by Hans Ulrich Schmid lasted six weeks.
-The tour began with a recording in Vienna and included four concerts at the Edinburgh Festival, two at the Flanders Festival, and one each in Gothenburg and Stockholm, a televised performance in Frankfurt’s Jahrhunderthalle, appearances in Hannover, Hamburg and Berlin, two at the Vienna Musikverein, three at La Scala Milan, one at the Munich Opera and two each in Paris and London.
+Schmid personally organised the first European tour of the Chicago Symphony Orchestra under Georg Solti and Carlo Maria Giuliani.
+The six-week engagement began with a recording in Vienna and included four concerts at the Edinburgh Festival, two at the Flanders Festival, and one each in Gothenburg and Stockholm.
+The performance at Frankfurt’s Jahrhunderthalle was televised and there were further dates in Hannover, Hamburg and Berlin, two at the Vienna Musikverein, three at La Scala Milan, one at the Munich Opera and two each in Paris and London.

-In the 1980’s Hans Ulrich Schmid concentrated his personal energies on orchestral tour planning and on the management of a few selected conductors which included Dennis Russell Davies, Sir Colin Davis, Antal Doráti, Eugen Jochum, André Previn, Sir Georg Solti and Günter Wand.
+During the 1980s Schmid concentrated his personal energies on planning orchestra tours and the management of a few selected conductors including Dennis Russell Davies, Sir Colin Davis, Antal Doráti, Eugen Jochum, André Previn, Sir Georg Solti and Günter Wand.

-Konzertdirektion Schmid went on to take over the Amsterdam agency Interartists, a natural development in Schmid’s long- standing and close collaborations with various Dutch orchestras, amongst them the Concertgebouw Orkest, the Residentie Orkest Den Haag and the Rotterdam Philharmonic.
-The company was managed locally by General Manager Hanna Zubrzycka.
-As a result, Konzertdirektion Schmid’s first foreign operations began to take shape.
+Konzertdirektion Schmid took over the Amsterdam agency Interartists under Managing Director Hanna Zubrzycka.
+This first step towards international artist management was a natural development in Schmid’s long- standing and close collaborations with various Dutch orchestras, including the Concertgebouw Orkest, the Residentie Orkest Den Haag and the Rotterdam Philharmonic.

-Cornelia Schmid joined the family business after having completed a master’s degree in English and German and gaining practical experience at Harold Holt in London and Interartists in Amsterdam.
-She joined the Artist Management Department, looking after artists such as Jorge Bolet, Dmitry Sitkovetsky, Lynn Harrell, Håkan Hardenberger, Marek Janowski, Leonard Slatkin, David Zinman, to name but a few.
+Cornelia Schmid joined the Artist Management Department at the family business after completing her studies and garnering practical experience at Harold Holt in London and Interartists in Amsterdam.
+Her personal charges included the artists Jorge Bolet, Dmitry Sitkovetsky, Lynn Harrell, Håkan Hardenberger, Marek Janowski, Leonard Slatkin, David Zinman.